 AR600 - Architectural Pedagogy

-One of three optional modules taught in Autumn Term of stage 5, this module aims to provide students with a formal programme in teaching architectural design and communication.
+One of the Stage 5 optional modules, this module aims to provide students with a formal programme in teaching architectural design and communication.
 Students will develop a good understanding of architectural pedagogy, first through practical experience in first year undergraduate studio teaching and second through research in higher education.
 The focus is on teaching and learning models specific to architecture, such as studio-based tutorials and design reviews.
-The module is taught through a combination of lectures, tutorials, group seminars and review sessions.
+The module is taught through a combination of lectures/seminars, tutorials, and review sessions.
 Teaching and assessment of this module is divided into two components: 1) theory of architectural education 2) teaching practice.
 For the theory component students produce an academic essay based on a topic in architectural education.
 Through these essays students will explore a particular area of architectural education in greater depth.
 Students will choose a topic in consultation with the module convenor and will develop their research over the course of the term.
-Feedback is provided during weekly tutorials and two formative review sessions.
+Feedback is provided during seminars/tutorials and formative review sessions.
 During the reviews students will present their research and receive feedback from a panel of critics.
-In Autumn Term weekly lectures and a series of group seminars will be provided, introducing students to (a) educational theories and models of architectural education (b) research methodologies in education and (c) practical pedagogical methods used in studio teaching.
-For the practical component stage 5 students take on the role of Teaching Assistants throughout the first year undergraduate programme under the supervision of a dedicated studio tutors and the module convenor.Read more
+The lectures/seminars will introduce students to (a) educational theories and models of architectural education (b) research methodologies in education and (c) practical pedagogical methods used in studio teaching.
+For the practical component, stage 5 students take on the role of Teaching Assistants in autumn and spring terms under the supervision of a dedicated studio tutor and the module convenor.Read more

 AR601 - Artefact